A black background with purple neon-like letters which read "do what you love" in cursive letters

 The rewards don’t need to be expensive or extravagant.
 Just meaningful to you.

 You’re not a robot.
 You’re a human being who thrives on joy, variety, and a sense of progress.
+Rewards don’t need to be extravagant—just meaningful to you.
+Celebrate progress, no matter how small.

-Step 4: Make It Bite-Sized
+Step 4: Make Your Goals Bite-Sized for Consistent Growth

 For example, my personal writing goal is to do something daily toward my creative growth—but that doesn’t always mean writing thousands of words.
 Some days I brainstorm.
 Other days I outline.
 Sometimes, I just journal through a new idea or explore writing prompts.